Defect Localized Entropy: Renormalization Group and Holography

 \subsection{Conclusion and Discussion}

-In this letter we propose defect localized entropy as a measure of degrees of freedom on defect.
+In this paper we propose defect localized entropy as a measure of degrees of freedom on defect.
 The defect localized entropy is defined by performing replica trick only on the defect and keeping the bulk intact.
 It counts the entanglement between the degrees of freedom localized on the defect.
 It is demonstrated that at the defect fixed point, defect localized entropy is equal to minus defect free energy.
 We construct defect $C$-functions based on defect localized entropy and show that they monotonically decrease for surface defects and volume defects.
 We also study the holographic dual of defect localized entropy for several examples.

 A few future questions are listed in order: First, it is interesting to explore more examples of defect RG flows as well as their holographic duals and to verify the monotonically decreasing behavior of defect localized entropy (or its refinement).
-Second, generalize the field theoretical argument of the monotonicity for line defects~\cite{Cuomo:2021rkm} to surface defects and volume defects.
+Second, generalize the field theoretical argument of the monotonicity for line defects~\cite{Cuomo:2021rkm}.
 Last but not least, explore other physical applications of this newly defined defect localized entropy in particle physics as well as in condensed matter physics.